Pet Food Titans Mars, Purina, and Hill’s Face Claims From Dog and Cat Owners For Fraud and False Advertising

 The panel concluded that under the reasonable consumer test, plaintiffs sufficiently alleged that the sale of the prescription pet food exclusively through vets or with veterinarian approval was a deceptive practice.
 In addition, plaintiffs satisfied the heightened pleading standard for fraud because they alleged sufficient facts to show that prescription pet food and other pet food were not materially different.”

-The defendants include Nesle Purina, Hill’s Pet Nutrition Inc. which owns Hill’s “Prescription Diet,” Mars Petcare US Inc., which owns Bluepearl Vet LLC, Banfield Pet Hospital, and Mars’ Royal Canin.
+The defendants include Nestle Purina, Hill’s Pet Nutrition Inc. which owns Hill’s “Prescription Diet,” Mars Petcare U.S. Inc., which owns Bluepearl Vet LLC, Banfield Pet Hospital, VCA (Veterinary Centers of America, Inc.), and Royal Canin.
 Petsmart, Inc. is also named in the suit.
 Read the court’s opinion in full here.

-The six plaintiffs are arguing that by labeling certain food products as “prescription” pet foods and requiring a prescription to purchase the foods deceived them into believing that the foods were FDA-approved, and had curative properties that non-prescription foods did not have.
-Since the foods cost more than non-prescription foods, the suit also accuses the sellers of inflating the prices of the food when, in fact, the active ingredients in the foods are similar to the those in nonprescription foods.
+The six plaintiffs are arguing that the act of labeling certain food products as “prescription” pet foods and requiring a prescription to purchase the foods deceived them into believing that the foods were FDA-approved, and had curative properties that non-prescription foods did not have.
+Since the foods cost more than non-prescription foods, the suit also accuses the sellers of inflating the prices of the food when, in fact, the active ingredients in the foods are similar to those in nonprescription foods.

 California’s consumer protection laws are among the strongest in the country and are the basis for the claims of the plaintiffs.